 The instrument used to measure student growth depends upon the grade level and subject area.
 In Phase 1, the growth measures used will be CIRCLE, MAP, or pre-tests and post-tests.
-At least a minimum of 95% of students listed on an eligible teacher's winter snapshot roster must complete the growth assessments in each cycle (fall-spring, Wave 1-3, fall-winter, winter-spring, pre/post testing) for the teacher to be eligible for designation.
 See Appendix A for a list of all courses along with the specific growth measure to be used for that course in Phase 1.
 (Phase 2 growth measures will be determined later).